amethyst/amethyst/book/src/appendices/a_config_files/arena_config.md

 ## Making `config.ron`

-Now comes the final part: actually making our `config.ron` file.
+Now for the final part: actually making our `config.ron` file.
 This will be very simple right now, and expand as we add more configurable items.
 For now, just copy and paste the following into a new file.
 Feel free to modify the height and width if you want.